A fisherman’s tale

 Thinking of his wife and children, he railed against the unfairness of it all.

 He was cold.
-His strength leaving him, Dave began to sink under the waves.
+His strength leaving him.

 A noise, louder even than the roaring of the waves, penetrated his foggy brain.
 The rescue helicopter’s searchlight hit the water.